Frequently Asked Questions

 I’ve entered a candidate before and wasn’t successful.
 Why should I nominate again?

-Every year there are hundreds of worthwhile applicants and we’d love to choose each of them to win a prize in recognition of their efforts.
-Even if your nominee does not become a finalist they will however receive a certificate to show that even being nominated is a feat in itself.
-Having spoken to many of the nominees, it is a huge boost to their self-esteem just to be nominated, so we would urge you to keep trying, even if not successful – it is hugely appreciated by those who are nominated.
+Every year we receive hundreds of worthwhile applicants and we’d love to choose each of them to win a prize in recognition of their efforts.
+Even if your nominee does not become a finalist they will however receive a certificate of recognition.
+Having spoken too many of the nominees, it is a huge boost to their self-esteem just to be nominated, so we would urge you to keep trying, even if not successful – it is hugely appreciated by those who are nominated and by us.

 If I nominated last year, can I re-nominate again?

 Yes, anyone can be re-nominated for the awards except for the winner of the Employee of the Year Award.
 Previous finalists can be re-nominated but would have to be nominated for a different category.

 An independent judging panel consisting of twelve people, from different areas of horseracing and the breeding industry and geographically spread across Britain, bring varied skill sets and experience when judging the nominations.